-An AP that is an Indoor Access Pointper regulatory rules shall send at least two Transmit Power Envelope elements in Beacon and Probe Response frames as follows:
+An AP operating in the 6 GHz band shall send at least one Transmit Power Envelope element in Beacon and Probe Response frames as follows:

-Maximum Transmit Power Category subfield = Default; Unit interpretation = Regulatory client EIRP PSD
+— Maximum Transmit Power Category subfield = Default; Unit interpretation = Regulatory Client EIRP PSD

-Maximum Transmit Power Category subfield = Subordinate Device; Unit interpretation = Regulatory client EIRP PSD

-An AP that is a Standard Power Access Point per regulatory rules shall send at least one Transmit Power Envelope element in Beacon and Probe Response frames as follows:
+When operating in the 6 GHz band in a regulatory domain in which the subordinate device (see Table E-13) is supported, an AP that is an indoor AP, low power indoor AP or indoor standard power AP per regulatory rules shall also send the following Transmit Power Envelope elements in Beacon and Probe Response frames:

-Maximum Transmit Power Category subfield = Default; Unit interpretation = Regulatory Client EIRP PSD
+Maximum Transmit Power Category subfield = Subordinate device; Unit interpretation = Regulatory client EIRP PSD

-A regulatory client EIRP PSD value advertised by an AP that is a Standard Power Access Point shall be set to the highest value that meets the authorized client transmit power limits for the corresponding category obtained from the AP's AFC system and any other client PSD regulatory rules for the corresponding 20 MHz channel.
+A regulatory client EIRP PSD value advertised by an AP that is a standard power AP or indoor standard power AP shall be set to the highest value that meets the authorized client transmit power limits for the corresponding category obtained from the external system required by the regulatory rules, such as the AFC system, and any other client PSD regulatory rules for the corresponding 20 MHz channel.

-If the regulatory client EIRP PSD values advertised by an AP that is a Standard Power Access Pointare insufficient to ensure that regulatory client limits on total EIRP are always met for all transmission bandwidths within the bandwidth of the AP's BSS, the AP shall also send a Transmit Power Envelope element in Beacon and Probe Response frames as follows:
+If the regulatory client EIRP PSD values advertised by an AP that is a standard power AP or indoor standard power AP are insufficient to ensure that regulatory client limits on total EIRP are always met for all transmission bandwidths within the bandwidth of the AP's BSS, the AP shall also send a Transmit Power Envelope element in Beacon and Probe Response frames as follows:

 Maximum Transmit Power Category subfield = Default; Unit interpretation = Regulatory client EIRP

-NOTE—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for Access Points, the regulatory client maximum transmit power advertised by the AP for client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.
+NOTE—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for AP, the regulatory client maximum transmit power advertised by the AP for client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.

-If a non-AP STA that is a Subordinate Device per regulatory rules receives Transmit Power Envelope elements with Local Maximum Transmit Power Category subfields indicating Subordinate Device, it may ignore any other received Transmit Power Envelope elements that indicate other values in the Maximum Transmit Power Category subfield.
+If a non-AP STA that is a subordinate device per regulatory rules receives Transmit Power Envelope elements with Local Maximum Transmit Power Category subfields indicating subordinate device, it may ignore any other received Transmit Power Envelope elements that indicate other values in the Maximum Transmit Power Category subfield.

-A non-AP STA that is a Fixed Client Device per regulatory rules may ignore any received Transmit Power Envelope elements it receives from an AP that it has identified (from interpretation of the Regulatory Info field in the HE Operation element) as a Standard Power Access Point.

-NOTE—A non-AP STA that is a Fixed Client per regulatory rules must ensure it abides by regulatory limits it has obtained from an AFC system.

 [End of File]